houseninjadojo/app/README.md

 * `ember serve --environment=sandbox`

-Note that you will get CORs errors unless you use an extension to disable CORs.
+Note that you will get CORs errors unless you use a browser extension to disable CORs.
+You can also set ssl to true in .ember-cli if you can get a self signed cert working locally.
+Note this will not work in phone simulators.

 ### Code Generators